MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/scope.md

 <!-- markdownlint-enable MD033 -->

-Azure AD will be the primary identity provider where apps support modern federation protocols such as OIDC, SAML, or WS-Fed.
-Regional domain controllers will be deployed in the `identity` subscription to support scenarios where legacy authentication (LDAP/Kerberos) is required.
+Azure AD will be the primary identity provider where apps support modern federation protocols such as OIDC, SAML, or ws-fed.
+Regional domain controllers will be deployed in the `identity` subscription to support scenarios where legacy authentication (LDAP/kerberos) is required.

 ### Management group and subscription organization